Nitrokey/nitrokey-documentation/source/components/nitrokeys/hsm/smart-card-shell.rst

 Prepare CA HSM
 --------------

-CA HSM will have very different settings than personnal HSM.
+CA HSM will have very different settings than personal HSM.

 Initialize the CA HSM
 ~~~~~~~~~~~~~~~~~~~~~